To TDE or not to TDE: The luminous transient ASASSN-18jd with TDE-like and AGN-like qualities: Introduction

 Here we discuss ASASSN-18jd, a transient source first detected by the All-Sky Automated Survey for Supernovae (ASAS-SN, \citealt{shappee14,kochanek16}) on 2018-04-09 (MJD~58217.4) at ($\alpha,\delta$) $=$ (22:43:42.866, --16:59:08.410).
 The event was coincident with the center of the galaxy 2MASX J22434289--1659083.
 We first reported the discovery of the transient to the Transient Name Server (TNS) on 2018-04-27 (MJD~58235.1) \citep{bersier18}, where it was designated AT~2018bcb.
 ASASSN-18jd was discovered after a seasonal gap due to Sun-constraints, and the last observation before the seasonal gap was on 2017-12-14 (MJD~58101.0), $-$116.4~d before detection.
 ASASSN-18jd was fading when discovered, so the peak brightness probably occurred during the gap.
 Throughout this paper, we use the date of first detection in the ASAS-SN data, MJD~58217.4, as a reference date for tracking the evolution of the transient.
 Using the H$\alpha$ emission features in our spectra (see Section \ref{optspec}), we find a redshift $z = 0.1192$ for ASASSN-18jd.
 This corresponds to a luminosity distance $D_\text{L} = 559.6$~Mpc for a flat universe with $h = 0.696$, $\Omega_\text{M} = 0.286$, and $\Omega_\Lambda = 0.714$ \citep{wright06}.
 The Galactic extinction along this line-of-sight is $A _V = 0.098$~mag \citep{schlafly11}.
 When we correct for extinction, we use a \citet{cardelli89} extinction curve with $R_V=3.1$ throughout.

 In Section \ref{obs}, we describe the archival pre-outburst photometry of the host galaxy as well as the new photometry and spectroscopy for ASASSN-18jd.
 In Sections \ref{sedfits}, \ref{xray}, \ref{optspec}, and \ref{uvspec}, we use this data to characterize the UV/optical SED, the X-ray properties, the optical spectra, and the UV spectra of ASASSN-18jd, respectively.
 We compare these properties to well-studied TDEs and to the typical properties of AGNs.
-In Section \ref{discussion}, we place ASASSN-18jd within the context of TDEs as well as other SMBH-driven transients like changing-look AGNs and the newly-identified rapid turn-on events.
+In Section \ref{discussion}, we place ASASSN-18jd within the context of TDEs, conventional AGN variability, and the newly-discovered SMBH-driven transients.